SeaQL/seaql.github.io/SeaORM/docs/03-generate-entity/02-entity-structure.md

 ## Primary Key

-Use the `primary_key` attribute to mark a column as primary key.
+Use the `primary_key` attribute to mark a column as the primary key.

 ```rust
 #[sea_orm(primary_key)]